 Please note, this is an unpaid internship (though there are scholarship

-interns are responsible for their own transportation.
+opportunities), and interns are responsible for their own housing and

-For more information on the ocean acidification program at Mote Marine
+For more information on the Ocean Acidification Program at Mote Marine

-You can also visit our website: https://mote.org/research/
+You can also visit our website at: https://mote.org/research/

 *Ocean Acidification Program*